stacktw/stacktw.github.io/index.md

 * Help front-end and back-end developers transition to a full stack role.
 * Discuss and understand synergies between front-end and back-end frameworks.

+## Moderation Rules

+* Any company can post.
+* Jobs must be **Full Stack Developer.**
+  * Cannot be Front-End, Back-End, or Mobile Developer.
+* Job posts must have salary information.

 <br>

 ---